tiagoengenheiro/biostat/README.md

     - **DRXIGRMS**: Grams (I believe this variable points us to *Total Coffee Intake* from the 2023 paper)

 #### Examination Data
-From the Dietary Data we retrieved the following Data File:
+From the Examination Data we retrieved the following Data File:
 - **Lower Extremity Disease** - Ankle Brachial Blood Pressure Index

     Most important variables:
     - **LEXLABPI**: Left ABPI
     - **LEXRABPI**: Right ABPI <br>

-    From these variables we can create a variable for our disease (PAD):
+    From these variables we created a variable for our disease (PAD):
     - If one of these variables is lower or equal to 0.9, then the patient has PAD (this is the method used by the 2011 paper)

 ### Coffee Types Data